-- Be aware of who is listening when you give personal information over the phone no matter the location.
+- Be aware of who is listening when you give personal information over the phone, no matter the location.

-- Monitor your financial records on a regular basis and request free copies of your credit bureau reports annually from the three national credit-reporting agencies:
+You should also monitor your financial records on a regular basis and request free copies of your credit bureau reports annually from the three national credit-reporting agencies:

 - Report the crime to your local police and sheriff departments.
 A copy of the police report can help you clear up your credit records later on.
 You may need to provide copies to the creditors.

 - Notify your local post office if you suspect an identity thief has filed a change of address or has used the mail to commit credit or bank fraud.
 Find out where fraudulent credit cards were sent by contacting the card issuer, and notify the local postmaster for that address to forward all mail in your name to your own address.